Many blogs, resulting in book deals, resulting in speaking careers, have been forged by taking a swing at a basic human question:

 Managers desperately ask, forced by the Great Resignation to acknowledge that people are more mobile than expected when sufficiently (un)motivated1.
 Enlightened leaders ask proactively, because intrinsically-motivated people do great work that is just as fulfilling for themselves as it is productive for the company—capitalism on its best day.
 Outwardly-impenetrable leaders ask it of themselves to conquer burn-out or to decide what to do with the balance of life that follows the societal definition of “success.”

-What follows is my original framework I used to answer this question for myself eight years ago when I made the (excellent, in hindsight) decision to step aside as CEO of the (now unicorn) company I founded.
-I still use it for myself and recommend it to others.
+What follows is my original framework I used to answer this question for myself ten years ago when I made the decision to step aside as CEO of the (now unicorn) company I founded.
+I still use it myself and recommend it to others.

-First, some of the best prior art on the topic, which itself has stood the test of time.
+First, some of the best prior art on the topic.

 Daniel Pink famously surmised2 that “carrots and sticks” are poor motivators for most people.
 Worse, they’re demonstrably counter-productive in common real-world scenarios.
 Instead of external motivators, blatantly designed for the benefit of the organization rather than the individual, people prefer—people deserve—to be driven by internal motivation, aligned with genuine personal fulfillment.

 My subjective experience confirms this science-backed insight.
 The best people don’t have to settle for anything less than personal fulfillment at work, as evidenced by the Great Resignation.
-And anyway it makes for an organization we are all proud to build.
+And anyway it results in an organization that we are all proud to build.

 Pink suggests that internal motivation arises under three conditions: